dxsc795/G-sharp-programming-language/README.md

 - `Type` or `Enum` for type definitions and enumerations
 - `Module` or `Import` for module imports and dependencies
 - `Test` or `Assert` for testing and assertions

+`exhaust` - developers can explicitly manage resources and prevent memory leaks or other resource-related issues

 *Operators*